jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 ### Baremetal Functional Testing

-Let us begin by inspecting `baremetal_test/functionalTest.c`. `rocc.h` contains definitions for different kinds of RoCC instructions and the custom opcodes.
+Inside `$chipyard/generators/customAccRoCC`, let us inspect `baremetal_test/functionalTest.c`. `rocc.h` contains definitions for different kinds of RoCC instructions and the custom opcodes.
 We use the same test case as before, but we test integration of the whole system as values are loaded into registers on the Rocket core, sent to the RoCC accelerator, and results from the accelerator are loaded into a register.

 Since our accelerator reads two source registers and writes to one destination register, we use `ROCC_INSTRUCTION_DSS`.